-Teacher Knowledge: What Teachers Know Application: What Teachers Can Do Teache Teachers of Students in Grades 4-8 Teachers of Students in Grades 4-8 The be The beginning teacher knows and understands: The beginning teacher is able to: 3.1k stages and characteristics of child growth and development and their implications for designing and implementing effective learning experiences in the social sciences; 3.1s select and use developmentally appropriate instructional practices, strategies, activities, technologies, and materials to promote student knowledge, skills, and progress in the social sciences; 3.2k forms of assessment appropriate for evaluating students' progress and needs in the social sciences; 3.2s plan and implement developmentally appropriate learning experiences in the social sciences; 3.3k the specific state content and performance standards that comprise all areas of social studies (i.e., history; geography; economics; government; citizenship; culture; science, technology, and society), as defined by the Texas Essential Knowledge and Skills (TEKS); 3.3s use a variety of instructional strategies to ensure all students' reading comprehension of content-related texts, including helping students link the content of texts to their lives and connect related ideas across different texts; 3.4k strategies that students with diverse strengths and needs can use to determine word meaning in content-related texts; 3.4s teach students how to locate, retrieve, and retain content-related information from a range of texts and technologies; 3.5k strategies that students with diverse strengths and needs can use to develop content-area vocabulary; 3.5s teach students how to locate the meanings and pronunciations of unfamiliar content-related words using appropriate sources, such as dictionaries, thesauruses, and glossaries; 3.6k strategies that students with diverse strengths and needs can use to facilitate comprehension before, during, and after reading content-related texts; 3.6s use multiple forms of assessment and knowledge of the TEKS to help determine students' progress and needs and to help plan instruction; and 3.7k how to use assessment to help determine when a student needs additional help or intervention to bring the student's performance to grade level; and 3.7s keep abreast of and apply current research, trends, and practices in the social sciences and social studies education (e.g., read professional journals, join professional organizations, participate in study groups, attend professional 3.8k the appropriate use of electronic technology as a tool for learning and communicating social studies concepts. conferences).
+Teacher Knowledge: What Teachers Know Application: What Teachers Can Do Teachers of Students in Grades EC-6 Teachers of Students in Grades EC-6 The be eginning teacher knows and understands: The be The beginning teacher is able to: 3.1k stages and characteristics of child growth and development and their implications for designing and implementing effective learning experiences in the social sciences; 3.1s select and use developmentally appropriate instructional practices, strategies, activities, technologies, and materials to promote student knowledge, skills, and progress in the social sciences; 3.2k forms of assessment appropriate for evaluating students' progress and needs in the social sciences; 3.2s plan and implement developmentally appropriate learning experiences in the social sciences; 3.3k the specific state content and performance standards that comprise all areas of social studies (i.e., history; geography; economics; government; citizenship; culture; science, technology, and society), as defined by the Texas Essential Knowledge and Skills (TEKS); 3.3s use a variety of instructional strategies to ensure all students' reading comprehension of content-related texts, including helping students link the content of texts to their lives and connect related ideas across different texts; 3.4k strategies that students with diverse strengths, needs, and backgrounds can use to determine word meaning in content-related texts: 3.4s teach students how to locate, retrieve, and retain content-related information from a range of texts and technologies; 3.5k strategies that students with diverse strengths, needs, and backgrounds can use to develop content-area vocabulary; 3.5s teach students how to locate the meanings and pronunciations of unfamiliar content-related words using appropriate sources, such as dictionaries, thesauruses, and glossaries; 3.6k strategies that students with diverse strengths, needs, and backgrounds can use to facilitate comprehension before, during, and after reading content-related texts; 3.6s use multiple forms of assessment and knowledge of the TEKS to help determine students' progress and needs and to help plan instruction; and 3.7k how to use assessment to help determine when a student needs additional help or intervention to bring the student's performance to grade level; and 3.7s keep abreast of and apply current research, trends, and practices in the social sciences and social studies education (e.g., read professional journals, join professional organizations, participate in study groups, attend professional conferences) 3.8k the appropriate use of electronic technology as a tool for learning and communicating social studies concepts. study groups, attend professional conferences).

 Standard IV.
-History: The social studies teacher applies knowledge of significant historical events and developments, as well as of multiple historical interpretations and ideas, in order to facilitate student understanding of relationships between the past, the present, and the future.
+History: The social studies teacher applies knowledge of significant historical events and developments, as well as multiple historical interpretations and ideas, to facilitate student understanding of relationships between the past, the present, and the future.